presnick/ProgramsInformationPeople/source/AdvancedAccumulation/map.rst

     the license is included in the section entitled "GNU Free Documentation License".

+.. _map_chap:

 Map
 ---

+You previously were introduced to :ref:`accumulating a list by transforming each of the elements <list_accum>`.
+Here we revisit that pattern.

 The following function produces a new list with each item in the original list doubled.
 It is an example of a mapping, from the original list to a new list of the same length, where each element is doubled.